Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Building the PromptLibrary Class with Versioning

 Individual templates are useful, but a production system needs structure.
 What you really want is a central registry where every prompt has a name, a version history, and metadata about when it was created and why it changed.
-I modeled the class below after how we manage database migrations — each version is immutable once registered, and you can always roll back to a previous one.

 Template Inheritance for Prompt Families

 Most AI applications have prompt families — a set of prompts that share the same structure but differ in specific sections.
 A customer support bot might have prompts for refunds, technical issues, and billing questions, all following the same role definition and response format.
-Jinja2's Environment and template strings let you define a base prompt once and override specific blocks:

-This pattern eliminates the copy-paste problem entirely.
+Both agents inherit the base rules ("Be helpful and professional", "Never make up information") and add their own.
 When you update the response format or add a new base rule, every agent inherits the change automatically.

 A/B Testing Prompts — Measuring What Actually Works